Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

 We further analyzed the cyclic gene regulatory network in Figure \ref{fig.1}, where activating and repressing regulatory interactions are represented by arrows and bars, respectively, while emphasizing the network's negative-feedback structure across $n$ modules.
 Because each transcription-translation module has similar reactions, the reactions in each module are

 where $j \in (1,2,...,n)$.
-The first reaction is the synthesis of the mRNA with a reaction rate given in general by a functional parameter $\gamma_{1,j}$ (in this case a Hill function) and its degradation rate is $\delta_1$.
-The next reaction is the synthesis of the proteins with a rate given by the parameter $\gamma_{2,j}$ and a degradation rate given by the parameter $\delta_2$.
+The first reaction is the synthesis of the mRNA by a functional \MH{kinetic} parameter $\gamma_{1,j}$ (in this case a Hill function) and its degradation \MH{depends on the kinetic parameter} $\delta_1$.
+The next reaction is the synthesis of the proteins by the parameter $\gamma_{2,j}$ and a degradation \MH{depends on the kinetic parameter} $\delta_2$.
 Note that the degradation parameters for the mRNA and the proteins are equal across all modules, respectively.

 The stoichiometric coefficients in module $j$ are $\alpha_{il}^j$ and $\beta_{il}^j$, and the stoichiometric matrix are,

 { }

 The reaction rates in module $j$ are,